UMM-CSci-3601/3601-S16-lab1_HTML-CSS/README.md

 # CSCI 3601 Lab #1 - HTML and CSS Lab

+This was created by Shawn Seymour and Nate Perfetti - 1/24/16.

 In this lab you will learn to create a simple website using HTML and CSS, following best practices and using validated code, all while maintaining good version control using WebStorm's git/GitHub integration.